The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 The project uses two main services:

 1) YouTube Channel
-- Go to the project's [YouTube Channel - The GeoStack Project](https://www.youtube.com/channel/UCiZEImhO8r-LMAWh-KQiH6g) to see the introduction video, overview videos and video tutorial clips.
+- Go to the project's [YouTube Channel - The GeoStack Project](https://www.youtube.com/channel/UCiZEImhO8r-LMAWh-KQiH6g) to see the videos.
-- Videos were created using the [ShotCut video editor](http://shotcut.org/) and are published in the [WebM](https://en.wikipedia.org/wiki/WebM) or [MP4](https://en.wikipedia.org/wiki/MPEG-4_Part_14) file formats.
+- Videos were created using the [ShotCut video editor](http://shotcut.org/) and are published in the [WebM](https://en.wikipedia.org/wiki/WebM) file format.

-2) Drive: for backup of the project
+2) Drive: non-public cloud drive for backup of the project and project team cooperation.
-- Backup the video source files.
+- Backup of the video source files.
-- Backup the GitHub repos.
+- Backup of the GitHub repos and other files.
+- File share for the project team.

 ## Participation
 **Contact**